s3rvac/git-edit-index/README.md

 Requirements
 ------------

-The script requires Python 2.7 or 3.x.
+The script requires Python 2.7 or Python >= 3.2.
 Both CPython and PyPy implementations are supported.

 Installation
 ------------